kumbulanit/t-sql/tech company/untitled/Module 8/Lesson3_Using_Logical_Functions.md

     d.DepartmentName,
     jl.LevelName,

-    -- Simple CASE for salary bands
+    -- Simple CASE for BaseSalary bands
     CASE
         WHEN e.BaseSalary >= 150000 THEN 'Executive Level'
         WHEN e.BaseSalary >= 100000 THEN 'Senior Professional'